Rising Fuel Costs in Trucking (2026): Diesel Prices, Fuel Surcharge Challenges & What’s Next

 Rising Fuel Costs in Trucking: What’s Happening and What Comes Next

+The trucking industry is once again facing a major challenge: rising fuel costs.
 In 2026, diesel prices in the U.S. are increasing rapidly, creating immediate pressure on carriers, brokers, and shippers.
-Unlike previous cycles, this shift is happening fast — and many parts of the industry are struggling to keep up.
+Unlike previous cycles, this shift is happening fast, and many parts of the industry are struggling to keep up.
+At the center of the issue is one key question: Are fuel surcharge trucking models (FSC) keeping pace with real-time fuel costs?

 Current Diesel Price Trends in the U.S.